MileHacker Logo

 Travel Insurance & Emergency Contacts

 Travel insurance is highly recommended.
-For travelers from other countries, a full policy should include emergency medical treatment, evacuation, trip disruption coverage, losing your bags/delay, and liability for personal injury.
-Domestic travelers should also consider insurance, especially for significant non-refundable bookings.
+For international visitors, a policy with extensive coverage should include emergency medical treatment, evacuation, trip cancellation/interruption, losing your bags/delay, and personal liability.
+Domestic travelers ought to also consider insurance, especially for significant non-refundable bookings.

 Emergency Numbers